NiryoRobotics/ned_ros/sphinx_doc/source/ros/niryo_robot_msgs.rst

-Niryo Robot Messages Package
+Niryo robot messages package
 ===========================================================

 This package contains standard messages which can be used by all other packages.

-Niryo Messages
+Niryo messages
 ---------------------

 .. list-table:: Ned Messages